rust-lang/book/src/ch05-01-method-syntax.md

 <!-- Will add ghosting here in libreoffice /Carol -->

-If we run this with the `main` from earlier, we will get our desired output!
+If we run this with the `main` from Listing 5-8, we will get our desired output!
 Methods can take multiple arguments that we add to the signature after the `self` parameter, and those arguments work just like arguments in functions do.